Eyeshield 21

 In North America, the manga was released by Viz Media from April 2005 to October 2011.
 The anime series was later licensed in North America by Toonami Jetstream as a joint effort with Viz Media and aired in December 2007, on its site, but before its completion, the streaming service was shut down.
 The whole series was streamed in English by Crunchyroll, while Sentai Filmworks licensed the series, with distribution from Section23 Films on DVDs.

-In Japan, the Eyeshield 21 manga has sold over 20 million volumes.
+By July 2025, the manga had over 27 million copies in circulation.
 The manga and anime have been featured at various times in weekly top ten lists of best-selling in their respective media.
 The anime has been watched by a large number of television viewers in Japan, helping to raise American football's popularity in the country.
-Publications for manga, anime, and others have commented on Eyeshield 21, which received positive comments for its artwork and characters, and negative responses to its non-football scenes.
+Publications for manga, anime, and others have commented on Eyeshield 21, which received praise for its artwork and characters, and criticism towards its non-football related plotlines.

 Plot

-In Tokyo, a weak, unassertive boy named Sena Kobayakawa enters the Deimon Private Senior High School.
-Sena's only remarkable physical abilities are his running speed and agility, which are noted by the school's American football team captain Yoichi Hiruma.
-Hiruma forces Sena to join the Deimon Devil Bats as its running back.
-To protect his identity from other teams who want to recruit him, Sena is forced to publicly assume the role of the team secretary and enter the field under the pseudonym of "Eyeshield 21" wearing a helmet with an eyeshield to hide his features.
-The makeshift team initially takes part in the spring football tournament hoping to win through the strength of their new "secret weapon".
-However, the extremely weak team is eliminated early by the Ojo White Knights, one of the best football teams in Japan.

-After Deimon's defeat, the spring tournament is revealed as secondary in importance to the fall tournament, where the teams compete for the chance to play in the Christmas Bowlthe high school football league championship.
-Hiruma, Sena, and Ryokan Kurita regroup and slowly build a real team from misfits and students looking to define themselves, such as Tarō "Monta" Raimona baseball player who can only catchand the bullies collectivelly known as Ha-Ha Brothers.
-Other characters slowly join the team, and the series follows the building and growth of the Deimon Devil Bats and its members, and rival teams as they all strive to achieve their goal of playing in the Christmas Bowl.